numpy/numpy/doc/source/user/basics.rec.rst

     Furthermore, numpy now provides a new function :func:`numpy.lib.recfunctions.structured_to_unstructured` which is a safer
-    and more efficient alternative for users who wish to convert structured arrays to unstructured arrays, as the view above is often indeded to do.
+    and more efficient alternative for users who wish to convert structured arrays to unstructured arrays, as the view above is often intended to do.
     This function allows safe conversion to an unstructured type taking into account padding, often avoids a copy, and also casts the datatypes as needed, unlike the view.
 Code such as: